Griffon v2: Advancing Multimodal Perception with High-Resolution Scaling and Visual-Language Co-Referring: Experiments

 \subsection{Qualitative Analysis}

 We further evaluate Griffon v2's performance across five tasks by presenting visualization results.
-As depicted in \cref{fig: vis}, Griffon v2 consistently demonstrates its ability to precisely locate objects of interest and generate accurate descriptions through visual-language co-referring.
+As depicted in Figure \ref{fig: vis}, Griffon v2 consistently demonstrates its ability to precisely locate objects of interest and generate accurate descriptions through visual-language co-referring.
+We provide more results in Appendix \ref{app: quant}.